lillian039/lillian039.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: "latest update: Aug, 2024, still on progress"
+subtitle: "latest update: Aug, 2024, still in progress"

 profile:
   align: right